nocopyandpaste/hyde/README.md

 ## Open Source is great

-I forked the Hyde, a [Jekyll](http://jekyllrb.com) theme, to create this blog.
+I forked Hyde, a [Jekyll](http://jekyllrb.com) theme, to create this blog.
 I have been trying to build and decorate my blog with an excessive amount of stack overflow browsing.

 ## License